 I am a doctoral student in philosophy of mind and neuroscience at the Graduate School of Systemic Neurosciences, Munich Center for Neurosciences, and the Faculty of Philosophy, Ludwig-Maximilians-Universität München.
 I'm part of the CVBE Cognition, Values and Behaviour group.

-Besides philosophy and brain sciences, I’m passionate about hiking, mountaineering, rock climbing, running, cycling, coding, abstract art, and have a soft spot for all things avant-garde.
+Besides philosophy and brain sciences, I’m passionate about hiking, mountaineering, rock climbing, swimming, running, coding, abstract art, and have a soft spot for all things avant-garde.

 Click here for my current CV.